amygbui/HappyMe/README.md

 Ever find a ridiculously amazing place you want to try on Yelp, and when you're just about to tell everyone where to go, you realize it's closed because Yelp's search feature doesn't default to open now?
 HappyMe will default the "Open Now" search filter to make sure that every time you search, you only get places that are open and ready for your business!

 ### Bookmarking
-Sometimes, you find several amazing happy hour deals that cater to your interests, but you aren't able to hit up all these places before the end of happy hour.
-HappyMe will implement a bookmarking feature so you can keep track of every great happy hour place you find!
+Sometimes, you find several amazing happy hour deals that cater to your interests, but you aren't able to visit all of these places before the end of happy hour.
+HappyMe will implement a bookmarking feature so you can keep track of every great happy hour deal you find!

 ### Friending/MeetUp
 Once you finally find a place to meet up for Happy Hour, you need to send your friends or coworkers the location.
 Maybe you can't decide on the location and end up sending them a barrage of options, eventually confusing everyone on the actual place you all are supposed to meet up.
 Enter MeetUp: create a MeetUp, set the time and location, and add your friends to it.
-It doesn't matter how indecisive you are now!
 With MeetUp, the location and time will be centrally displayed so there's no confusion on the night's plans!